What is Planned Parenthood? And how exactly is it funded?

 Her departure came at a critical time for the abortion and contraception rights movement, amid efforts by some conservatives to cut both Planned Parenthood's federal funding and abortion access in general.

-Richards was succeeded by Dr. Leana Wen, a physician who has said supporting abortion rights is the organization's "core mission."
+Richards was succeeded by Dr. Leana Wen, a physician who has said supporting abortion and reproductive rights is the organization's "core mission."

 How is Planned Parenthood funded?